AcademySoftwareFoundation/OpenImageIO/src/doc/oiiotool.rst

     it writes the minimal data window that contains all the non-zero valued pixels.
 In other words, trim off any all-black border rows and columns before writing the file.

+.. option:: --metamerge

+    When this flag is used, most image operations will try to merge the metadata found in all of their source input images into the output.
+    The default (if this is not used) is that image oprations with multiple input images will just take metadata from the first source image.

+    (This was added for OpenImageIO 2.1.)